 Growing A Kitchen Garden

-Plant your tallest plants in the middle or back of your bed depending on how you lay them out.
+Plant your tallest plants in the back of your bed depending on how you lay them out.
 Follow that with the slightly shorter plants, continue planting smaller and smaller plants out from that keeping them fairly close together.
+If you want the bed to view on all four sides you can have your tallest plants in the center and work you way out to the edges with shorter plants there.

 Succession planting is a must when it comes to growing a kitchen garden.
-Because your garden space is limited you need to keep replanting as you harvest so that it doesn’t leave you with big gapping holes in your garden design.
+Because your garden space is limited you need to keep replanting as you harvest so that it doesn’t leave you with big gaping holes in your garden design.
+So start seeds frequently as your seasons change so that you will always have a beautiful garden space.

 Tips For Starting A Kitchen Garden